CognitiveScale/cortex-fabric-examples/profiles-jar-examples/README.md

 ### Run spark-submit in standalone (local) mode attached to dci-dev

 The config file for this example is under: `main-app/src/main/resources/conf/dci-dev.json`.
-The config uses spark standalone mode, but interacts with an actual Cortex Fabric instance (dci-dev) for the Catalog resources.
+The config uses spark standalone mode, but interacts with an actual Cortex cluster (dci-dev) for the Catalog resources.

 Prerequisites:
-- Access to Cortex Fabric instance and knowledge of backend configuration (Cortex Catalog/Manged Content)
+- Access to Cortex cluster instance and knowledge of backend configuration (Cortex Catalog/Manged Content)

 Steps:
 0. Generate a CORTEX_TOKEN